worldmaking/digm5010/index.md

   - The specific topic title or
   - The keywords or search terms
   - The research question/problem statement/abstract
-  - Your initial Reading List
   - Your final Annotated Bibliography
   - Any meta-commentary on observations you found while researching the topic that are not specific to any one paper -- in particular, did you find a "gap" in the treatment of the topic that could be an important avenue for your own work?
-- The final deadline for submission is **Sunday Oct 13th**.
+- The final deadline for submission is **Oct 9th**.
+- Submit via eClass here: [https://eclass.yorku.ca/mod/assign/view.php?id=3829706](https://eclass.yorku.ca/mod/assign/view.php?id=3829706)

 ---